Sky Tonight

 Where is NGC2982 right now?

 NGC2982 is located in the constellation Vela.
-Although it is currently above the horizon at an altitude of 3 degrees, NGC2982 is not visible because it is daytime.
+It is currently below the horizon and is not visible from your location.

 TimeElevation